Sahanduiuc/cryptoz/README.md

 ![corr-matrix](corr-matrix.png)

 Provides a range of statistical and visualization tools.
-As a data source Poloniex is supported.
+As data sources Binance and Poloniex are supported.

 To install run
 ```